The Independent Worker's Guide to Vision Insurance

 Vision insurance is an entirely separate plan from a health or dental plan, and it's designed to reduce your costs associated with routine eye exams and prescription eyewear, as well as other necessary care that might come up.
 Considering 66 percent of American adults need vision correction, this can really pay off.

 In this guide, we'll answer some common questions about vision insurance to ensure you feel more comfortable before diving into your options!

-Scheduling regular eye exams help your doctor identify vision correction needs and early stages of eye diseases.
-Vision insurance reduces the cost of regular eye exams, saves you money on vision correction (like buying new glasses and contacts), and can help alleviate some of the costs from expensive eye surgery.
+Scheduling regular eye exams helps your doctor identify vision correction needs and early stages of eye diseases.
+Vision plans help reduce the cost of regular eye exams, save you money on vision correction, and it can alleviate some of the costs associated with procedures.

 What's Covered Under a Vision Insurance Plan vs. My Health Insurance Plan?